Frenchman River

-The Frenchman River, (níhʔɔɔtóóúníícááh), also known locally as the Whitemud River, is a river in Saskatchewan, Canada and Montana, United States.
+Frenchman River (níhʔɔɔtóóúníícááh), also known as Frenchman Creek and Whitemud River, is a river in Saskatchewan, Canada, and Montana, United States.
 It is a tributary of the Milk River, itself a tributary of the Missouri and, in turn, part of the Mississippi River watershed, which flows to the Gulf of Mexico.
 The river is approximately 341 km long.

+Name

-The name's origin is uncertain although both Métis and francophone settlers inhabited its banks at the turn of the 20th century.
-The Frenchman Formation, a stratigraphical unit of the Western Canadian Sedimentary Basin, was named for the river.
+The origin of the name of the Frenchman River is uncertain, although both Métis and francophone settlers inhabited its banks at the turn of the 20th century.
+In Montana, it is called Frenchman Creek.
+Locally, it is often referred to as Whitemud River due to the abundance of white clay in the region.

+The Frenchman Formation, a stratigraphical unit of the Western Canadian Sedimentary Basin, was named after the river.